2021 NFL Playoffs scores, bracket for Divisional Round weekend games

 The 2021 NFL Playoffs are underway and Super Bowl 55 is right around the corner!
-Here are the final scores, results and updated bracket after Wild Card Weekend.
+Here are the final scores, results and updated bracket for the Divisional round.
 Check out the full 2021 NFL playoff schedule here.

 2021 NFL Divisional Round Schedule (Click here to follow each game live)